PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-11 08:58:40
+Last updated: 2024-04-11 08:59:13
-Random Quote: A true man does what he will, not what he must.  -  Cersei Lannister
+Random Quote: Sometimes it just feels better not to talk.
+At All.
+About Anything.
+To Anyone. - Walter White